haozujz/weather-haiku/README.md

 Haiku generator, answers user input with a short-form poem consisting of phonetic units or syllables in a 5-7-5 pattern.
 Output can be influenced pre-prediction by the state of the canvas eg. rain/snow level, sun position etc.
 3D tree-generator with fractal recursion.
+Database is toxicity-filtered via a text moderation api.

 Node, Fastify, Axios, OpenAI, GPT-3, SQlite.